-Beautiful university towns with highly-rated schools, a thriving economy and a low cost of living.
+Beautiful university towns with highly-rated schools, a thriving economy, and a low cost of living.
 If you’re a first-time homebuyer ready to set roots, a new home in Missouri may be just the ticket.

 From Columbia and St. Louis to Branson in the Ozark Mountains, first-time homebuyers have a wide selection of options in Missouri.
 Bonus: The median home value is only $157,200 — far lower than the national average of $245,000, plus transportation and grocery costs are also below the national average, making Missouri a great place to retire.

 Still, buying a home is one of the most expensive purchases you’ll make in your lifetime.
-Fortunately, Missouri has a number of statewide and local homebuyer assistance programs that can make a world of difference, from helping with your down payment and closing costs to securing a low interest home loan and making use of federal tax breaks.
-Read on to learn more these programs, including the fine print on eligibility requirements and how to apply.
+Fortunately, Missouri has a number of statewide and local homebuyer assistance programs that can make a world of difference, from helping with your down payment and closing costs to securing a low-interest home loan and making use of federal tax breaks.
+Read on to learn more about these programs, including the fine print on eligibility requirements and how to apply.

 Who Qualifies as a First-Time Homebuyer in Missouri?